JJ/granada-off/text/water.md

 rather late in life.
 Many people prefer the water they have palated in their hometown.
-But in Úbeda, were I was born and raised, water carried so much lime that taps had to be routinely cleansed and showers dug out of the calcareous aglomeration they carried.
+But in Úbeda, were I was born and raised, water carried so much lime that taps had to be routinely cleansed and showers dug out of the calcareous agglomeration they carried.
 Even so, it was not like I was getting out of Úbeda and saying, every time I drank a glass of water, "Hey, this is the stuff".